Parabeac/parabeac_core/README.md

 *To run widgetbook, instead of running the normal `flutter run`, run `flutter run lib/main_widgetbook.g.dart`.*

 ## Utilizing a Figma Component
 ![Figma Component Example](https://raw.githubusercontent.com/Parabeac/parabeac_core/stable/repo_assets/figma_component_example.png)

 To use a generated component on an exisitng screen:

 1. Navigate to a widget/screen where you want to add in your component as a child.
 2. Reference the component by providing a LayoutBuilder widget like the following:
+3. Save the class and execute `flutter run` in your terminal & navigate your app to the expected location where the component should show up.
 ```
 Container(
   child: LayoutBuilder(builder: (context, constraints) {